-B. Detection Using Deep Learning Algorithm
+4.2 Detection Using Deep Learning Algorithm

-Our beep learning algorithm is designed based on the MobileNet network.
-We used the original training program and the improved training program proposed in this paper to carry out model training and respectively perform defect detection.
-The detection results of the original training program are shown in TABLE IV.
-The test results of the improved training program are shown in TABLE V.
+Our deep learning algorithm is designed based on the MobileNet network.
+We used the original training program and the improved training program proposed in this paper to carry out model training and perform defect detection.
+The detection results of the original training program are shown in Table 4.
+The test results of the improved training program are shown in Table 5.